Sisters Who Make Waves: Episode 6 ()

-Episode 7 (July 24, 2020)
+Episode 7 ()

-In the performance, the combination with the highest number of votes for individual and team battles all advanced, and the three sisters who ranked lowest in the audience's favor among the remaining combinations are temporarily suspended from the competition.
+In this performance, the team with the highest total votes will have all members being safe from elimination.
+With the teams in danger, the lowest individual votes sister from each team would be eliminated.
+Team Gentlewoman had the highest total votes, therefore all of the members were safe from elimination.
+Using this rule, Kym Jin (team "Rainbow Beats"), Meng Jia (team "In the Mood for Love"), and Wang Likun (team "Beauty Wild Road) were eliminated.

-Episode 8 (July 31, 2020)
+Episode 8 ()

 For the fourth round performance, the sisters were sorted into two teams of five and a team of seven.
 The teams configurations remain largely unchanged.
 As their outstanding performance in the previous round earned them a "safe team" status, Wan Qian's team had the privilege of first pick, and they collectively decided to stay together for this round.
 Lan Yingying crossed over to fill Wang Likun's space in the previously Ning Jing-led group (led this round by Yisa Yu), while the rest of the sisters automatically form a team of seven, led by Zhang Yuqi.

 This round includes two parts, a team performance, and a band collaboration with the popular Chinese pop-punk band, New Pants.

-Episode 9 (August 7, 2020)
+Episode 9 ()

 After the votes for both performances were combined, the Yisa Yu's group came up on top, earning "safe team" status, which meant all her group members automatically qualify for the next round.
 Wan Qian and Zhang Yuqi's group members faced elimination based on individual popularity votes.
 For this round, three sisters, namely Cindy Yen, Zhang Meng, and Wu Xin were eliminated.

 The group configurations underwent reshuffling for the final time, meaning the groups were to be formed will stay the same for the rest of the competition.
-The group configuration for the next round was two seven-member groups.
+The group configuration for the next round was two seven–member groups.
 The selection of leaders for this round was based on sisters' votes, two sisters with the highest number of votes will automatically become captains of the two groups.
 After the vote count, Ning Jing became the first leader with the highest number of votes, while Lisi Dani and Wang Feifei were tied at second place.
 After taking into account individual popularity votes, Li Si Dan Ni became the second leader.

 The other sisters were split into two groups to meet the two new leaders, Ning Jing and Li Si Dan Ni, for a quick chat.
 Both the leaders and sisters can express their intention as to whether or not they would like to join their groups.
-An obvious popular choice for both groups was Wang Feifei, due to her incredible dance skills and vast girl-group experience, which led both leaders begging for her to pick their groups.
+An obvious popular choice for both groups was Wang Feifei, due to her incredible dance skills and vast girl–group experience, which led both leaders begging for her to pick their groups.
 The final group configurations are: